University Courses: Frequently Asked Questions

 Playwrights’ Center Fellows and Core Writers and Affiliated Writers teach and mentor the next generation of playwrights in these courses.
 The program provides an opportunity for students to connect deeply with these leading writers in the field who are rarely able to teach at students’ own universities.
 The instructors themselves go through a selection process and receive ongoing teaching support from Playwrights' Center staff throughout the year.

-First and foremost, these courses are for undergraduate and graduate students with a passion for writing, an eagerness to learn from professional writers all around the country, an interest in building community with peers at other universities, and a desire to tell stories on stage and in other related fields.
-We are also able to enroll other writers in our courses if they are interested in an in-depth, semester-long, credit-bearing experience.
+These courses are for writers who are interested in an in-depth, semester-long, college-style experience.
+They’re designed to match the rigor and intensity of an upper-division undergraduate or first/second year graduate course, and serve students with a passion for writing, an eagerness to learn from professional writers all around the country, an interest in building community with peers, and a desire to tell stories on stage and in other related fields.

 Are there any prerequisites for the courses?